 One of the estate's core orange wines.
-Made from Pinot Gris and with partial skin contact for one week, the result is a light orange wine with a vibrant colour, potent and fresh acidity, and just enough texture for a juicy and rounded finish.
-Zesty with notes of citrus fruits and herbs, and lovely earthy tones.
+Made from a unique local variety Devin blended with the aromatic Traminer, which are both given skin contact for 10 days.
+The result is a delicious orange wine packed with flavour and soft texture.
+Zesty with notes of citrus, tropical fruits, and herbs, and a lovely long finish.
 Slobodne are a fascinating family-run winery going back to the early 20th century.
 They rebuilt their farm over the past 25 years following a 50-yr break due to the hardships of WWII and then 40 years of communism.
 Now run by two sisters and their two partners, they are making some of the most exciting skin-contact wines around today.

 (Kamptal, Austria) Malinga - Sauvignon Blanc 2018

 A disctint aromatic orange wine.
 Herbal notes, stone fruits, very enticing interplay of savoury and fruity profiles on the palate.
 Gorgeous premium wine that spends about two weeks on its skins before aging in barrels for one year.
 Made by Christoph Heiss, a young producer who has recently taken over his family's winery in Engabrunn, Kamptal, and is producing some of the most exciting wines in Austria today.
 Christoph is a big proponent of natural farming and biodiversity, and we're excited to follow him on his journey.

 (Navarra, Spain) Azul y Garanza - Naturaleza Salvaje Blanco 2019